Parcours du Golf de la Grande Bastide

 Pro Advice

-I think this is the most difficult hole on the course.
-A long par 3 with a tricky green.
-I recommend trying to land your first shot on the edge of the green to prevent the ball slipping away to the right.
-Par is a great score for this hole.
+For me, the most difficult hole on the course.
+A long Par 3 with a very complicated green.
+It’s better to take your first shot at the entrance to the green to avoid a ball escaping to the right.
+Par is a very good score on this hole.

 • PAR 5